tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 ### 3.1 The Brand Concept: LinkedIn as a Learning Network

+Learning is the one thing that your employer can't take away from you.

+If anyone has the opportunity to come to the table with a fresh POV on the future of work it's LinkedIn.
+We need a new idea for what work can be that energizes people and also prepares for the biggest skills shift we've ever seen.

 LinkedIn: not a social network, not a professional network - a learning network.

-If anyone has the opportunity to come to the table with a fresh POV on the future of work it's LinkedIn.
-We need a new idea for what work can be.

-Leverages LinkedIn's advantage of real networks and real utility.
+Why this works: Leverages LinkedIn's advantage of real networks and real utility.

+It's good for everyone:

+* Good for LinkedIn: stronger brand position
+* Good for employers: employers who invest in employee learning do better: https://www.guild.com/why-now/
+* Good for employees: a positive vision of social media and professional networking

 ### 3.2 How This Comes to Life